orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

       If no C++ standard stated, assume LTS.
 The Qt5 based project will state in the build files either `-std=c++<ver>` or `-std=gnu++<ver>` or `CMAKE_CXX_STANDARD`.
+* Due to the lack of GPU access, the requirements are the exact major.minor version requirements for GPU and ML/LLM ebuild packages in this overlay for increased chances of reproducibility.

 Gentoo Prefix is not supported and deprecated on this overlay.